apache/mxnet/docs/tutorials/mkldnn/MKLDNN_QUANTIZATION.md

 ## Installation and Prerequisites

-Installing MXNet with MKLDNN backend is an easy process.
+Installing MXNet with MKLDNN backend is an easy and essential process.
 You can follow [How to build and install MXNet with MKL-DNN backend](https://mxnet.incubator.apache.org/tutorials/mkldnn/MKLDNN_README.html) to build and install MXNet from source.
 Also, you can install the release or nightly version via PyPi and pip directly by running:

 ```
 # release version